 - Crime scene cleanup.
 Bioremediation in this sense involves the cleanup of blood and other bodily fluids that can pose health risks such as hepatitis, HIV, C.Diff and MRSA.
 Rather than using standard cleaning agents like bleach or ammonia, crime scene cleaners use enzyme cleaners to rid the scene of harmful substances.
 Aftermath is a company that specializes in this area of bioremediation and has more than 20 years of experience in the field.
 Aftermath does not remediate environmental pollutants.

 - Contaminated soil cleanup.
 Human activity has introduced many toxic substances into the environment’s soil and groundwater.
 According to an essay published by Montana State University, “During bioremediation, microbes utilize chemical contaminants in the soil as an energy source and, through oxidation-reduction reactions, metabolize the target contaminant into useable energy for microbes.”

 - Oil spill cleanup.
 You may remember the Deepwater Horizon oil spill that happened in 2010, where 3.19 million barrels of oil spilled off the Gulf of Mexico.
 Due to the effectiveness and lower cost of bioremediation, two methods were used to cleanup after the Deepwater Horizon oil spill.

 - Bioaugmentation.
 The injection of a small amount of oil-degrading microbes into an affected area.

 - Biostimulation.
 The addition of nutrients to stimulate the growth of innate oil-degrading microbes to increase the rate of remediation.

-There are several companies that handle oil spill and contaminated soil cleanup.
+There are several companies and government agencies that handle oil spill and contaminated soil cleanup.
 To learn more about these companies, this list can help.

 Aftermath is committed to providing active leadership and support to the communities we serve through public education.
-To learn more about crime scene cleanup techniques, browse through some of our blogs.
+To learn more about blood cleanup techniques, browse through some of our blogs.